What Should You Look for in a Diagnosis?

 Multiple sources

 A clinician should also not depend solely on parents for information on a child’s functioning.
 Some children behave very differently in different settings, such as at home and at school.
-If a child’s symptoms are appearing only when he’s at home, or only at school, or only with one set of people, they may be interpreted quite differently than if they are occurring across several settings.
+If a child’s symptoms are appearing only when they’re at home, or only at school, or only with one set of people, they may be interpreted quite differently than if they are occurring across several settings.

 Diagnostic tools